How to Host an Employee Awards Ceremony

 Choosing a Venue for Employee Awards

 You can host your award ceremony in your office space if you want to.
 This might be the most suitable option if you’re working with a tight budget.
-However, if you can afford to make this event bigger, consider looking at hiring a venue for the evening.
-You’ll need to make sure that your venue is easy to get to, and is accessible to all of your employees.
+However, if you can afford to make this event bigger, consider looking at hiring a venue for the evening for employee awards night.
+You’ll need to make sure that your venue is easy to get to.
+And is accessible to all of your employees.
 Hotels or a private room in a bar or restaurant are often good choices for events of this nature.

 Your venue might offer catering for your event.
 But if they don’t, you’ll need to find a catering company to provide refreshments to your staff.
 Again, your budget will determine how extravagant you can be.
 Whether that is providing a three-course meal for a more formal ceremony, or simply having some delicious canapes and cocktails for your teams to enjoy.
 You will also need to make sure that you check everyone’s dietary requirements.
 So that there is something on offer for everyone.
 You might want to send out an email asking your employees to share this information with you to pass on to the caterers.